Smilex/itj_csv/README.md

 # itj_csv
 A header only C CSV parsing library, in style of the stb headers

+# Performance numbers
+These numbers use a read buffer of 2 MB and a CSV file about 1.4 GB

+Reading generated csv file without any work as reference Read 1522287681 total bytes.
+1186.291 MB per second The following numbers are for the non-SIMD version Read 1522287681 total bytes.
+1653.686 MB per second The following numbers are for the AVX version
+Read 1522287681 total bytes.
+1583.137 MB per second The following numbers are for the AVX2 version
+Read 1522287681 total bytes.
+1792.471 MB per second Reading generated csv file without any work as reference, a final time Read 1522287681 total bytes.
+3674.949 MB per second

 # License
 ------------------------------------------------------------------------------
 This software is available under 2 licenses -- choose whichever you prefer.